Secure IP Address Allocation at Cloud Scale: Evaluation

 \paragraph{Free Duration.} Pools hold free addresses available for allocation, and holding an address for longer decreases the likelihood of associated latent configuration.
 As such, understanding the distribution of how long pools keep IPs free can suggest measures towards reducing latent configuration.

-\paragraph{Latent Configuration Probability.} In all simulations, we use a fixed probability of a given tenant leaving latent configuration, $p_c=0.5$.
+\paragraph{Latent Configuration Probability.} In all simulations, we use a fixed probability of a given tenant leaving latent configuration, $p_c=0.1$.
 In separate evaluations, we found that results varied roughly linearly with this parameter, making it less interesting for extensive study.
 However, future works could use more complex models for latent configuration where this constant plays a greater role.

-\paragraph{Adversarial Objectives.} Within a given simulation, we seek to understand how effectively an adversary's goal is achieved.
-Here, an adversary aims to maximize the amount of \textit{latent configuration} that they detect per IP allocated (proportional to total cost).
-We measure this quantity as \textit{latent configuration yield}, the fraction of IP allocations which yield a (1) unique IP address with (2) some associated latent configuration.
-While latent configuration yield is the ultimate goal of an adversary, this metric relies on our modeled distribution of latent configuration, and so practitioners may wish to use a metric that does not make assumptions on this model.
+\paragraph{Defender Objectives.} Recall that the goal of the defender is to protect benign tenants against both \textit{retrospective} (i.e., against previous tenants) and \textit{prospective} (i.e., against future tenants) attacks by adversaries: \begin{itemize} \item \textit{Retrospective attacks} are prevented by reducing the amount of \textit{latent configuration} that an adversary can detect per IP allocated (proportional to total cost).
+We measure this quantity as \textit{latent configuration yield}, the fraction of IP allocations which yield a (1) unique IP address with (2) some associated latent configuration. \item \textit{Prospective attacks} are mitigated by shielding future tenants from the negative effects of adversaries.
+This can be achieved by reducing the number of unique IPs that adversaries can obtain.
 We therefore also measure \textit{unique IP yield}, which is the fraction of IP allocations which yield a new unique IP address.
-Cloud providers could use our simulation framework with real-world allocation traces and concrete adversarial behavior, eliminating dependence on our statistical assumptions.
+Reducing unique IP yield likewise reduces the number of IPs whose reputation can be harmed by adversaries.
+Prospective attacks can also be evaluated by the rate of future tenant allocations that have been \textit{poisoned} by an adversary.
+In ancillary evaluations, we found this metric to mirror that of unique IP yield, so we focus on the latter for extensive study. \end{itemize}